Perimenopause Sleep & Nervous System Regulation

 Hands-on, the work targets diaphragmatic restriction and cervical/occipital tension — the structural patterns that sustain CO₂ sensitivity and keep cortisol rebound cycles running.
 When the diaphragm can’t move freely and the suboccipitals are braced, autonomic downshifting is structurally impaired regardless of sleep hygiene.
 Releasing those patterns often shifts the 2–4 AM wake pattern within weeks.

 A Vital Signal Check maps the terrain and pattern behind your disrupted sleep — 45 minutes.
-If structural bracing is the primary driver, a Midlife Body Reset addresses diaphragm and cervical/occiput holding patterns directly — 90 minutes.
+If structural bracing is the primary driver, a Midlife Body Reset addresses diaphragm and cervical/occiput holding patterns directly — 90 minutes of hands-on naturopathic care for midlife sleep disruption.
 From there, the Vital Ground stabilizes the full terrain so nights become trustworthy.